 Intuition comes from your “fast thinking” (elephant) cognitive system Intuition is fast; our minds quickly generate intuitive judgments without active deliberation.
 We all use intuition— especially under VUCA conditions— but our intuition isn’t always reliable.
 It’s important to know when it can be trusted and how to best use it Problem solving is an analytical approach to resolving difficult issues Problem solving relies upon three factors: subject-matter knowledge, motivation, and problem-solving “meta-skill,” which is a mental list of problem-solving techniques and decision strategies typically associated with critical thinking and decision analysis tools Adaptability is the ability and willingness to change with shifting conditions Adaptability is the consistent willingness and ability to alter attitudes, thoughts, and behaviors to appropriately respond to the actual or anticipated change in the environment.
 This includes flexibility, resilience, responsiveness, and agility Communication is about conveying deeper intent and understanding Communication is the conveyance of information and sentiments.
 Clear, honest, and frequent communication facilitates team performance.
 Beyond that, you can use linguistic tools to help increase saliency, clarity, relevance, and persuasive value

 Reference: Sattar Bawany (2023), Leadership in Disruptive Times: Negotiating the New Balance.
 Business Expert Press (BEP) LLC, New York, NY.
-Abstract available at:https://www.disruptiveleadership.institute/second-edition-abstract/
+Abstract available at: https://www.disruptiveleadership.institute/second-edition-book/